Abhijain01/capital-lens/README.md

 - **One-line:** _<verdict.oneLineSummary>_
 - **Thesis:** _<verdict.thesis>_
 - _(attach the downloaded JSON or a screenshot)_
+-

+## Example runs

+### Example 1 — NVIDIA → INVEST
+- **Score:** 81/100 · **Confidence:** 87%
+- **Scorecard:** Business 88 · Financials 82 ·
+  Valuation 62 · Growth 91 · Moat 89 · Risk 72
+- **One-line:** NVIDIA's dominance in AI accelerator hardware makes it a generational compounder.
+- **Thesis:** [copy from the UI]

+### Example 2 — Tesla → WATCH
+...

+### Example 3 — TCS → WATCH
+...

+### Example 4 — Reliance Industries → WATCH
+...

+### Example 5 — SpaceX → PASS
+- The agent identified SpaceX as a private company at the resolve node and exited immediately.
+- No financials available → PASS with explanation.
+- This demonstrates the conditional early-exit guardrail.
 <!-- Repeat for 3–4 companies. -->

 ---